ArmondR/note-taker/README.md

 This application is a note taker app.
 With the use of node.js, express.js and code terminal, the user is presented with a note recording application.

 ## Future Development

-In future development of this application I would like to finish the functioonality of the overall application.
+In future development of this application I would like to finish the functionality of the overall application.
 The application still needs functionality to query saved notes.

 ## Usage

 The application is deployed via heroku server and the link is provided below or opened via localhost:3001 from local network.

 ## Links